DJBarnes/django-adminlte2-pdq/docs/source/menu/building_blocks.rst

 * You can have text with no nodes if you only want a header.
 * You can have nodes without text if you want a blank header.

-Generally speaking, most common implementation will consist of defining both text and nodes.
+Generally speaking, the most common implementation will consist of defining both text and nodes.